German Propaganda Archive Calvin University

 That is the cheap but in no way accurate view of cowardly idiots.
 They probably said similar things about Hannibal’s elephants during the Second Punic War, and during the Third Silesian War they attempted to prove that Prussia, bled dry and with about four million inhabitants, could hardly stand against forty million enemies.
 However, they did not determine the outcome, but rather men with strong hearts.
 They found such a crushing refutation that their names were fully forgotten, thank God (and to their own good fortune), while courageous and strong personalities not only proved to be right, but were able to rescue their cause and thereby their peoples.

 How often during our struggle for power people proved that our cause was entirely hopeless on mathematical grounds, without causing us to lose heart in the least.
 Again we hear that argument, which back then was made at the most with bans on our meetings, not with tank battles.
 Still, the SA and SS man had to throw himself against forces superior by ten- or twenty-fold, even sometimes a hundred-fold.
 If he died, it was the same as when a German soldier today falls in a tank battle.
 The dimensions of the battles one is forced to fight for the life of his people are less decisive than the willingness to sacrifice that he displays.
 A cause is hopeless only when those fighting for it think it is hopeless and act accordingly.
 History shows repeatedly that an historical crisis can be mastered only through the heaviest risk and loss of blood.
-Rome lost 70,000 men at the Battle of Cannae, almost the entirely of its armed force.
+Rome lost 70,000 men at the Battle of Cannae, almost the entirety of its armed force.
 It had every reason to despair, for the way to the Eternal City was open to Hannibal.
 The Roman leadership hardly had any troops left.
-Yet Rome did not despair, and its stubbornness was the foundation prerequisite for the later Roman Empire.
+Yet Rome did not despair and its stubbornness was the prerequisite for the later Roman Empire.

 It is our firm belief that, in the long view, our people’s current heroic struggle will result in the proudest establishment of a Reich that history has ever seen.
 But that depends on us alone.
 Each great individual deed today, be it in battles, be it in suffering and endurance, is a stone on which to build.
 The time will come when nothing that we must today bear will have been in vain.
 We admit openly that when we look about us in the midst of this grim and evil era, we feel better with the great heroes of human history than we do with the buyable newspaper writers in London, Washington, and Moscow, who adjust their banners to the wind and are ready at any time to scorn today what they worshipped yesterday.
 They, however, are never able to give support or consolation at critical times.
 None of them, not an Alexander nor a Fabius, neither a Scipio nor a Caesar, neither one of our great German Kaisers nor one of our great Prussian kings, would act any differently today in our situation than we act.
 None would in the face of the destructive rage of the enemy give up his courageous determination or, as Clausewitz says, sacrifice world history for a page of a lying newspaper.
 That is how we feel, that is how we think, and that is how we will always act.

 If so-called public opinion in enemy states recommends to us the opposite, they do so as we all know not in our interest, but entirely in theirs.
-They want a cheap triumph over us using hypocritical eloquence, which they would renounce with brutal cynicism at the moment they succeeded, and we would be the losers.
+They want a cheap triumph over us using hypocritical eloquence that they would renounce with brutal cynicism at the moment they succeeded, and we would be the losers.
 What is left of those peoples who left our side and deserted to the enemy?
 They would sing hymns of praise if they could exchange their present hopeless situation with the tolerable conditions before capitulation.
 But it is too late for that.
 They choose false wisdom.
 Instead of following the command of national duty and honor, they now have to pay, and will have to pay even more in the future.
 History has no pity for subservient peoples.
 She shows them her most terrible harshness and punishes them for their lack of bravery and courage of the heart in body and soul, unto the third and forth generation.
 Anyone at present who loses his overall view of things and is no longer able to distinguish the essentials from the nonessentials should remember that.
 History is a strict teacher.
 She rarely repeats her advice, and only seldom gives a second chance to those peoples and leaders who attempt to ignore her laws.
 We must, therefore, bow to her hard advice, however much bitter sorrow it daily gives us.
 We have no other choice, unless we give up any hope of national life and surrender ourselves to the mercy of the enemy.

 Neither the German people nor its leadership are inclined to do that.
 We have learned much in this war, but not how to bow down and worship an enemy that is far below is from a moral and human perspective.
 We would rather fight bravely to defend our rights, as hard as it may be, standing firm and trusting in them.
 We have already lost so much in this war that almost all we have left is our honor, our lives, and our freedom.
 That, however, is also the main thing and the prerequisite for our continued national existence.
 Of what use are undestroyed cities to us if the people that lives in them bear the chains of slaves, and how quickly would we rebuild them with unprecedented splendor if we maintain our freedom and the substance of our national life.
 The German Reich needed over two centuries to regenerate itself after the lost Thirty Years’ War.
 Completely devastated Prussia after it won the Seven Years’ War needed only a few years to awaken into new life, to rebuild its cities and villages, and gain the respect of the other great European powers despite its limited territory.